Low-maintenance & No-clog Gutters Comparison Page

 I have been in contact with National Leaf Guard ® head office and their legal department for approval of this web page and it's accuracy since early 2003.
 You can click on their names above to link to their official web sites to hear their side of the story as well.

-Also on our Site Map page I link to 40 different competitor's company web sites who all claim to have the best clog free gutter system on the planet.
-I am that confident about what I have to offer.
+Also on our Site Map page I link to over 40 different competitor's company web sites who all claim to have the best clog free gutter system on the planet.
+I am that confident about what I have to say here and a better product to offer at a more reasonable cost.

 Why should we spend the extra money for clog-free gutters you ask?

-Assuming this is an issue for you, and these low-maintenance products truly work as they claim, these are some of the reasons to invest in some alternative to standard gutters:
+A covers over your gutters to reduce the amount of debris from clogging them up so fast can be a benefit and asset to your house's foundation, assuming this is an issue for you, and if these low-maintenance products truly work as they claim here are some of the reasons to invest in an alternative to a basic gutter system:

-1. The hassle and dread you save from the time and energy to do-it-yourself, or to find someone you can trust to access your roof and clean them out for you.
+2. The hassle and dread you save from the time and energy to do-it-yourself, or to find someone you can trust to access your roof and clean them out for you several times a year.

-2. There is obviously the money saved from the regular servicing required, ie: labor or the cost of ladders, gloves, bucket, disposal of the stinky debris.
+3. There is obviously the money saved from the regular servicing required, ie: labor or the cost of ladders, gloves, bucket, and the disposal of that stinky debris.

-3. The best reason is the risk of a serious injury to you or the person you hire could suffer from a fall or some other injury.
-No one wants to be climbing near the power line to your house.
+4. The most important reason is the risk of a serious injury to you or the person you hire, who could suffer from a fall or some other injury; like climbing near the power line to your house.
+Just one incident causing an ambulance ride to Emergency could cost more than the most expensive gutter protection product.
+Then there is those medical expenses and time off work while they heal.

-4. Less scratches and dents on the gutters from leaning (or banging) ladders against them thousands of time over the life of the gutters.
+5. Less scratches and dents of your gutters from leaning (or banging) ladders against them thousands of time over the lifespan of a gutters system.

-5. Unless your roof is too steep, it is easier and quicker to clean the gutters from on the roof with less damage to the gutters, but there is the cost of premature roofing wear from all the extra traffic on your roof to access your gutters that could cost more than the most expensive gutter protection products.
+6. Unless your roof is too steep, it is easier and quicker to clean the gutters from up on the roof with less damage to the gutters, yet there is the cost of premature roofing wear from all that extra traffic on your roof to access your gutters several times a year.
+That detail alone could cost more than a gutter cover.
 The less traffic on your roof the better.

 The High Costs of No-clog Gutters:

-One reason is I do not have a huge overhead or pay for the expensive advertising they need to use to reach enough Marks in order to stay busy.
-Also, my gutters do not need to be replaced if they were to clog; with the simple access of the hinged leaf screens I use.
-I demonstrate how I really can afford to manage my No-clog warranty this way.
-Most importantly is the fact that if for some reason either company were not able or willing to uphold their warranty decades later; with our gutter system you will be able to easily rectify the problem!
+One reason for my low cost is how I have a much smaller overhead, and do not pay for expensive advertising that they have to.
+Also, my gutters system does not have to be replaced if it were to become clog with it's simple access of the leaf screens I use.
+This is how I demonstrate I really can afford to manage my No-clog warranty this way.
+Most importantly is the fact that if for some reason either company were not able or willing to uphold their warranty decades later; with our gutter system you will not be stuck with a system that is unfixable.
+You will be able to easily rectify a blockage.
+Not so easy to do with those other gimmicks.
+Even if you decided for some reason you did not like the screen I recommend they can simply be removed, and you still have regular gutters that you know how to deal with.

 The No-clog Type Gutter Comparison To Similar Companies